 WAC 173-340-110 Applicability.

 (1) This chapter applies to all sites where there has been a release or threatened release of a hazardous substance that may pose a threat to human health or the environment.
-Under this chapter, Ecology may require or take those actions necessary to investigate and clean up these releases.
+Under this chapter, ecology may require or take those actions necessary to investigate and clean up these releases.

 (2) Ecology retains all its authority to address a release or threatened release under other applicable laws or regulations.
 The cleanup process and procedures under this chapter and under other laws may be combined.
 Ecology may initiate a remedial action under this chapter and may upon further analysis determine that another law is more appropriate, or vice versa.

-(3) If a hazardous substance remains at a site after actions have been completed under other applicable laws or regulations, Ecology may apply this chapter to protect human health or the environment.
+(3) If a hazardous substance remains at a site after actions have been completed under other applicable laws or regulations, ecology may apply this chapter to protect human health or the environment.

 WAC 173-340-120 Overview of cleanup process.